-In connection with the Quarterly Report of TeraWulf Inc. (the "Company") on Form 10-Q for the quarterly period ended September 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Patrick A. Fleury, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Amendment No. 1 to the Quarterly Report of TeraWulf Inc. (the 'Company'') on Form 10-Q/A for the quarterly period ended September 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Patrick A. Fleury, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - · The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-November 13, 2023 /s/ Patrick A. Fleury
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Patrick A. Fleury Chief Financial Officer
+Patrick A. Fleury

-TeraWulf Inc.
+Chief Financial Officer